 Stefan Parkman has made an excellent name for himself especially as a choral conductor.
-He held the positions of Chief Conductor of the Danish National Radio Choir and Swedish Radio Choir, led the Royal Philharmonic Choir Stockholm and the Uppsala Cathedral Boy's Choir.
-Since 1983 he is Artistic Director of the Academic Chamber Choir of Uppsala.
-From 2014-2020 he has been Chief Conductor of the WDR Radio Choir.
+He held the positions of Chief Conductor of the Danish National Radio Choir and Swedish Radio Choir, led the Royal Philharmonic Choir Stockholm and the Uppsala Cathedral Boy's Choir and has been Artistic Director of the Uppsala Academy Chamber Choir since 1983.
+From 2014 to 2020 he has been Chief Conductor of the WDR Radio Choir.

-The collaboration with choirs such as RIAS Chamber Choir, MDR Rundfunkchor, NDR Choir, SWR Vocal Ensemble, Bavarian Radio Choir, Dutch Radio Choir and Radio France Choir consolidated his reputation as a specialist in vocal music.
-In addition he has conducted almost all the major Swedish ensembles and symphony orchestras, led the Stavanger Symphony, Odense Symphony, Aarhus Symphony, Queensland Symphony, Rundfunk-Sinfonieorchester Berlin, Danish National Symphony and various productions at the Royal Swedish Opera.
+The collaboration with choirs such as RIAS Chamber Choir, MDR and NDR Radio Choirs, SWR Vocal Ensemble, Bavarian Radio Choir, Netherlands Radio Choir, Choeur de Radio France as well as various North American choirs consolidated his reputation as a specialist in vocal music.
+In addition, he has conducted almost all the major Swedish ensembles and symphony orchestras, led the Stavanger Symphony, Odense Symphony, Aarhus Symphony, Danish National Symphony, Queensland Symphony, and various productions at the Royal Swedish Opera.